davidspry/ofxMenuBuilder/README.md

 The `ofxMenuBuilder` class is only defined in Objective-C for macOS targets.

+A usage overview, 'ofxMenuBuilderDemo', is included as an Xcode project.

 ## Usage

 Set `ofApp` to be a subclass of `MenuResponder`, which is defined in 'MenuResponder.h', and define the method `enact`, which will be called whenever a menu item is selected by the user.